Religion in Houston: Hinduism

-In 1969 the first Hindu institution, ISKCON Houston of the Hare Krishnas, opened, and in the following decade there was an increase in Hindus.
+In 1969, the first Hindu institution, ISKCON Houston of the Hare Krishnas, opened, and in the following decade there was an increase in Hindus.
 As of 2016, according to the spokesperson of the Hindus of Greater Houston, Vijay Pallod, there were about 120,000 Hindus in the Houston area.
 In a separate 2020 study, the Association of Religion Data Archives estimated some 51,567 Hindus and Yoga practitioners.

 In 2018, there were around 480 Hindu families in The Woodlands.
 In a 15 year period ending in 2011 the Hindu population in the Woodlands increased by 300%, and Kate Shellnut of the Houston Chronicle stated that according to "Hindu leaders" every year the Hindu population in The Woodlands grows by 20 to 25 families.

-The original Hindu places of worship in the Houston area were private residences; at a later period dedicated buildings opened in the area.Sri Meenakshi Temple in Pearland had its property purchased in 1978 and was established in 1979.
+The original Hindu places of worship in the Houston area were private residences; at a later period dedicated buildings opened in the area.Sri Meenakshi Temple in unincorporated Brazoria County (near Pearland) had its property purchased in 1978 and was established in 1979.
 Pat Turner of the Houston Chronicle wrote that the initial facility "was barely big enough for one person to stand in while performing worship services (pooja)."
 New facilities were established circa 1995.The BAPS Shri Swaminarayan Mandir Houston, a Swaminarayan sect Hindu temple, is along Brand Lane in unincorporated Fort Bend County, near Stafford and Sugar Land.
 It consists of a 11500 sqft, 73 ft tall open-air temple and a 25620 sqft surrounding deck.
-By July 2004 the cost to build the temple was $7 million at that time.
+By July 2004, the cost to build the temple was $7 million at that time.
 The temple materials were carved out of Italian marble and Turkish limestone by 3,000 craftsmen in various parts of India.
 The pieces were shipped to Houston, and construction began in March 2002.
 175 volunteers, including some individuals resident in India, came to the Houston area to help build the temple.
 Most of the labor was donated.
 Up until the opening, some finishing touches to the structure were made.

 The Sri Saumyakasi, a Sugar Land Chinmaya Hindu temple, opened in December 2007.
 It is the only Hindu temple in the city devoted to Shiva.
 The Chinmaya Mission Houston started in 1982.
 Originally classes were held in an apartment.
 In a ten year period the members raised $2.5 million for the permanent temple.